Research and outcomes

-FPS is the ONLY Patient RESPITE support care entity in oncology with reported patient and caregiver outcomes.
+FPS is the ONLY Patient RESPITE support care entity in oncology with reported patient and caregiver Family Health Outcomes as designated by the nominating oncology professionals, the patients themselves and their caregivers.

 When you invest in FPS and our families, you get scientifically supported results.
-For the past 18 years, we have chronicled the improved outcomes of oncology patients and their families.
+For almost two decades, we have chronicled the improved outcomes of oncology patients and their families.
 The For Pete Sake Patient Registry is a longitudinal study that measures the results of the care provided.

 Respite Changes Lives